For prospective graduate students

+What do you look for in new students?
 I am looking for experienced (an MS degree in ecology or an equivalent amount of research as a undergrad / post bac), mature, creative, positive, and cooperative and collaborative yet independent people for my lab.
 Being comfortable with R (stats), handling data, the publishing and funding process, and international travel (and all the hassle that goes with it), is essential.
+The experience part – it’s critical.
+Students coming directly from an undergraduate program are not a good fit for me, my lab, or our program.

 How are your students funded?
-In a variety of ways including NSF and EPA fellowships, TAships (which are plentiful), and College fellowships.
+In a variety of ways including NSF and EPA fellowships, TAships (which are plentiful), and fellowships from the Graduate School at UNC.
 Student research funding generally comes from a mixture of small and large external grants obtained by the students (PADI, Waitt, NatGeo, etc.), from internal funds from departments and other campus organizations, and via NSF or other funds to me.

 What projects are you working on now?
 The best way to learn about the work in my lab is to read some of our recent papers.
 There is also a lot of info on my blog, web page, twitter account, ResearchGate profile, etc. What we will be doing over the next few years will largely be determined by what the students in my lab chose to work on, but generally, we work on marine ecology and conservation, mainly impacts of ocean warming and some aspects of fishing and fisheries management in the Caribbean.
 I am also very interested in metabolic scaling and biodiversity.
 The projects you would be working on would be up to you.
 I don’t hand out / assign canned projects to students, although I share ideas for projects with them and in some cases they would collaborate with me on work I am doing.